-- protons and light nuclei as part of physics program of the post-LHC era: - Physics Beyond Collider process (CERN), and - European Strategy for Particle Physics Update. - As part of this process, proposal for prototype EDM storage ring being prepared by CPEDM (possible hosts: CERN or COSY).
+- protons and light nuclei as part of physics program of the post-LHC era: - Physics Beyond Collider process (CERN), and - European Strategy for Particle Physics Update. - As part of this process, proposal for prototype EDM storage ring prepared by CPEDM ([14] → CERN Yellow Report) - possible host sites: CERN or COSY.